How to remove airlock from gravity fed heating system

 If bleeding the radiators doesn’t solve the airlock issue, you may need to flush the system.
 This involves draining the water from the system and refilling it in order to remove any trapped air.
 Consult a professional plumber or heating engineer for guidance on how to perform a system flush.

-See also How to use a shewee in the car
+See also How to draw a chimpanzee

 Another potential solution is to use a powerflushing machine.
 This is a more advanced method that involves connecting the machine to your heating system and flushing it with water to remove any debris or air.
 This method should only be carried out by a qualified professional.